Contemporary Northern California landscape paintings —

 Kevin's preferred subjects are small intimate details of the landscape, rather than broad vistas, inspired often by the glowing effects of grasses and foliage illuminated from behind in the late afternoon or early morning.

-Currently Director of Photography at Pixar, Sharon Calahan is an international star in computer graphics and animation.
+Formerly Director of Photography at Pixar, Sharon Calahan is an international star in computer graphics and animation.
 Having spent her career in film studying the effects of light and color to enhance beauty and mood, in recent years she has been traveling northern California and Oregon transferring this knowledge to landscape painting.

 This Marin County painter, working both in plein air as well as in the studio, has developed an exceptionally astute eye for the varieties of light of northern California.